 - Residency school psychologist

 The approval process to offer a new program, including alternative routes to teacher certification*, is a three stage process.
-All approval forms should be submitted via email to email@example.com.
+Prior to starting, watch our brief orientation to educator preparation program approval.

 *If an institution is already approved to offer a residency teacher traditional route program and wishes to offer Alternative Routes to Teacher Certification, prospective program leaders will also undergo this three step process.